 Stage II corresponds to intense deep convection associated with the now well-structured squall line coupled with an intense wake.
-The SCM reproduces the structure and intensity of the Q_1 profile evolution characterized by a double-peak heating at 500 and 300 hPa with similar maxima ($\simeq 2 \text{ K h}^{-1}$) and a cooling below 800 hPa, maximum at the surface, associated with the wake.
-For the moisture sink Q_2 profile, due to moisture transport by convective eddies (Lafore et al 1988), the drying occurs at lower levels with a 2.5 K h-1 maximum at 750 hPa for the CRM.
+The SCM reproduces the structure and intensity of the Q_1 profile evolution characterized by a double-peak heating at 500 and 300 hPa with similar maxima (\simeq 2 K h-1) and a cooling below 800 hPa, maximum at the surface, associated with the wake.
+For the moisture sink Q_2 profile, because of moisture transport by convective eddies (Lafore et al. 1988) the drying occurs at lower levels, with a 2.5 K h-1 maximum at 750 hPa for the CRM.
 The SCM drying is a little weaker (2 K h-1) and lower (800 hPa).
 Close to the surface, the thin moistening layer is reproduced by the SCM.
-We shall return to the improvements brought to the Q_2 profile by the coupled wake/convection scheme in paragraph 5 below.
+We shall return to the improvements brought to the Q_2 profile by the coupled wake-convection scheme in paragraph 5 below.